PC Records

 PC Records is a German Neo-Nazi music label.
-The label is an artistic outlet for the Chemnitz Neo-Nazi scene and one of the most active of the far-right and "Rock Against Communism" music scene in Germany.
+It is an artistic outlet for the Chemnitz Neo-Nazi scene and one of the most active of the far-right and Rock Against Communism music scene in Germany.
 PC Records is releasing some of the most regionally popular Neo-Nazi bands.
-Several of the albums released by the label have been indexed for Neo-Fascist content.
+Several of the albums released by the label have been banned in Germany for neo-fascist content.
 The label includes a shop and a mailorder business.
 The name "PC" refers to the phrase "Political Correctness, no thanks!"

 According to the Office for the Protection of the Constitution (Landesamt für Verfassungsschutz Sachsen), PC Records "has a high reputation in the right-wing extremist scene at home and abroad.
 Its turnover is estimated at several hundred thousand euros per year.
 The profits enable business owners not only to make a living, but also to finance and promote scene activities."

-Connections and Glorification of NSU Terrorist

-Founder of PC Records, Hendrik Lasch, had good connections to National Socialist Underground (NSU) member Uwe Mundlos in the 1990s.
+The founder of PC Records, Hendrik Lasch, was well connected with National Socialist Underground (NSU) member Uwe Mundlos in the 1990s.
 Lasch promoted a T-shirt, made to raise money to support the three Neo-Nazi activists of NSU, who hid from the police.

 The album Adolf Hitler Lives by Gigi & Die Braunen Stadtmusikanten was released on PC Records in 2010.
-The CD features the song "Döner-Killer".
-In the song, Daniel Giese praises the series of murders committed by the NSU, which were later uncovered.
+It features the song "Döner-Killer", in which Daniel Giese praises the series of murders committed by the NSU.

 Bands

-Featuring around 200 far-right rock album releases from 2000 to 2014, PC Records is one of the most active right-wing labels in Germany.
+Featuring around 200 rock album releases from 2000 to 2014, PC Records is one of the most active far-right labels in Germany.
 With numerous solo samplers, the label finances activities of the neo-fascist scene and its protagonists.
-The label released music from the following bands:
+The label has released music from the following bands: